ArkScript-lang/website/content/docs/prologue/building.md

 git submodule update --init --recursive
 ```

-If you want a specific revision or tag, you can do this right before initializing and updating the git submodules:
+If you need a specific revision or tag, you can do this right before initializing and updating the git submodules:

 ```shell
 # for a specific revision